 13:50 – 14:35

 Banking issues / protection / etc

-The NEFF reserves the right to make changes to the agenda if it is deemed applicable owing to any unforeseen or unavoidable cause.
+The NEFF reserves the right to make changes to the schedule if it is deemed applicable.